It's normal for children to feel worried or anxious from time to time. For example, when they're starting school or nursery, or moving to a new area.

 - being abused or neglected

-Children who experience significant anxiety can also experience other mental health difficulties.
+Children who experience severe anxiety can also experience other mental health difficulties.
 Depression is the most common.